On the biautomaticity of CAT(0) triangle-square groups

 Below we present the definition of a path similar to the one from \cite{path_systems}.
 Note that this definition isn't standard and a path in our sense is called a walk by most authors, however we decided to use it as a way of being consistent with the paper \cite{path_systems}.

-\begin{df}[path] Let $G$ be a graph (possibly with loops multiple edges joining the same pair of vertices).
-We say that a \textit{path} is a sequence of finite length oriented edges $e_1,e_2,\ldots,e_n$ in $G$ such that the final vertex of an edge $e_i$ and the initial vertex of an edge $e_{i+1}$ are the same for all $1<i<n$.
-The \textit{length} of a path is the number of edges in that path.
+\begin{df}[path] Let $X$ be a graph (possibly with loops and multiple edges joining the same pair of vertices).
+We say that a \textit{path} is a finite sequence of oriented edges $e_1,e_2,\ldots,e_n$ in $X$ such that the final vertex of an edge $e_i$ and the initial vertex of an edge $e_{i+1}$ are the same for all $1<i<n$.
+The \textit{length} of a path $\gamma$, denoted $\text{len}(\gamma)$, is the number of edges in that path.
 We say that a vertex is an \textit{$i$-th vertex} of a path $e_1,e_2,\ldots,e_n$ if it is an initial vertex of the edge $e_{i+1}$.
-For convenience we say that the $i$-th vertex of a path for $i \geqslant n$ is the terminal vertex of the edge $e_n$.
-We denote the $i$-th vertex of path $\gamma$ as $\gamma^{(v)}_i$.
+For convenience we say that the $i$-th vertex of a path of length $n$ where $i \geqslant n$ is the terminal vertex of the edge $e_n$.
+We denote the $i$-th vertex of a path $\gamma$ as $\gamma^{(v)}_i$.
 We say a path $\gamma$ of length $n$ \textit{starts} at the vertex $\gamma^{(v)}_0$ and \textit{ends} at the vertex $\gamma^{(v)}_n$.
 Finally a \textit{path system} in $X$ is any set of paths in $X$. \end{df}

 Below we present the definition of a nondeterministic finite automaton in a way that is slightly unusual, yet will be easier to generalize into a notion of automaton over $(G,X)$ in later part of the paper.
 More information about finite automatons can be found in the chapter 2 of the book \cite{hopcroft}.